SarahCiscoFrance/Cam-Control/README.md

 spark-admin:devices_read
 ```

-And for Redirect URI(s) use http://YOUR_DOMAINE:PORT/ (be sure to replace YOUR_DOMAINE & PORT with the right values).
+And for Redirect URI(s) use https://HOSTNAME:PORT/ (be sure to replace HOSTNAME & PORT with the right values).

 This information should be user-facing since that's what they'll see in the permission dialog.
 After successful registration you'll be taken to a different screen containing your integration's newly created Client ID, Client Secret and OAuth Authorization URL.
 The Client Secret will only be shown once so please copy and keep it safe!